SSoelvsten/adiar/docs/core/data_types.md

 ## Nodes

 ### Identifiers and Ordering
-A non-sink node is uniquely identified by two values: its _label_ and its _id_.
+A non-terminal node is uniquely identified by two values: its _label_ and its _id_.
 The prior is the variable it represents, whereas _id_ is a unique number specific to the number's _label_.
 Together they create a unique identifier _uid_ of a node.
 This identifier is supposed to reflect the following total ordering.